battle15/CIS260_Capstone/README.md

 # Markdown File

-### The initial site will be one page consisting of three sections: About Me, Resume, Contact Me
+## The initial site will be one page consisting of three sections: About Me, Resume, Contact Me

-## HTML Structure
+### Layout
+- One page split into 5 sections: Navigation, About Me, Resume/ Experience, Contact Me, footer.
+- Later each section will be its own page.
+### Navigation
+- This section will contain hyperlinks that will take the user the corresponding sections of the page (About Me, Resume/Experience, Contact Me).'